Information flow reveals prediction limits in online social activity

 Given the importance of temporal information in online activity, to what extent is this reflected in the information flow?
 Do recent activities contain most of the predictive information or are there long-term sources of information?
 To estimate recency effects, we applied a censoring filter to the ego's text stream, removing at each time period the text written in the previous $\Delta T$ hours and measuring how much the mean predictability decreased compared with the mean predictability including the recent text.
-Increasing $\Delta T$ decreased $\Pi$, especially evident when removing the first 3--4 hours (Fig.~\ref{fig:recency}A): we found an average decrease in predictability of ${\approx}1.4\%$ at 4 hours.
-This loss in predictability relative to the uncensored baseline is comparable to the gain from the rank-1 alter we observed in Fig.~\ref{fig:introFig}D. In other words, close alters tended to contain a quantity of information about the ego comparable to the information within just a few hours of the ego's own recent past.
-Beyond 24 hours the predictability loss continued approximately linearly (\SM).
-We then applied this censoring procedure to the alters alone and the alters combined with the ego, excluding their recent text and measuring how the cross predictability changed on average from their respective baselines.
-We found a similar drop in predictability during the first few hours, but then a more level trend than when censoring the ego alone.
+Increasing $\Delta T$ decreased $\Pi$, especially evident when removing the first 3--4 h worth of text (these intervals correspond to 6.2--7.8 tweets ignored per word on average; Fig.~\ref{fig:recency}a): we found an average decrease in predictability of $1.4\%$ at 4 h.
+This 1.4\% loss in predictability relative to the uncensored baseline is comparable to the $1.9\%$ gain from the rank-1 alter that we observed in Fig.~\ref{fig:introFig}d.
+In other words, close alters tended to contain a quantity of information about the ego comparable to the information within just a few hours of the ego's own recent past.
+Beyond 24 h the predictability loss continued approximately linearly (visually; see Supplementary Note 1.5 and Supplementary Fig.~8).
+We also applied this censoring procedure to the alters alone and the alters combined with the ego, excluding their recent text and measuring how the cross predictability changed on average from their respective baselines.
+We found a similar drop in predictability during the first few hours ($0.8\%$ and $1.3\%$ in the first 4 h given alters and alters plus ego, respectively), but then a more level trend than when censoring the ego alone (a further decrease of $0.1\%$ and $0.3\%$, respectively, between 4 and 24 h, compared with $0.4\%$ for the ego alone over the same interval).
 This leveling off showed that less long-term information was present in the alters' pasts than within the ego's.